Shopify Plus Integration

 }

-Donation funds processing: Whether API calls to /donations/create move donation funds or not depends on your business arrangement with CHANGE.
+Donation funds processing: Whether API calls to /donations/create move donation funds or not depends on your business arrangement with Change.

 For the rest of this guide, we’ll assume this Lambda is deployed and available at https://my.lambda/donation.

-Add a Webhook for Order creation.
+Add a webhook for Order creation.

-Go to your Shopify store admin, then Settings > Notifications > Scroll to the bottom of the page and click “Create webhook”.
+In your Shopify admin, go to Settings > Notifications.
+Scroll to the bottom of the page and click Create webhook.

-In the popup, select Event: Order creation, and enter the URL of your Donation Lambda, https://my.lambda/donation.
-Click “Save webhook”.
+In the dialog, choose Event: Order creation, and enter your Donation Lambda URL—for example, https://my.lambda/donation.
+Click Save webhook.

 Adding a shopify webhook

-Shopify will then provide you with a shared secret:
+Shopify will show a shared secret:

 Shopify webhook secret